xamarin/xamarin-forms-samples/UserInterface/SwitchDemos/README.md

 ---
-name: Switch Demos
+name: Xamarin.Forms - Switch Demos
 description: This sample demonstrates how to use a Switch in code, XAML with code-behind, and XAML data-binding scenarios.
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: